a-b-street/docs/book/src/trafficsim/parking.md

 ### How people pick a spot

-When a car gets to the last lane before its target building, it looks for the nearest free spot, with perfect omniscience and greediness.
-They route to that spot.
-When they get to the beginning of that lane, they check if the spot is still open.
-If not, they repeat the process.
+When a car gets to the last lane before its target building, it starts looks for a free spot.
+If there's one on the current lane, it goes for it.
+If not, it uses a breadth-first search, using distance, to explore from its current lane until it finds a free spot.
+To avoid many cars in one area all contending for the same spot, the distance used in the search has some randomized scaling applied.

-This is super unrealistic and produces "parking snakes", where lots of cars all contend for the exact same spot and follow each other around.
+Omnisciently knowing where free spots are located far away isn't realistic, but attempting some kind of human-realistic random walk seems even harder to get right.

 ### Infinite parking